Memorandum for Re-Envisioning Apiculture

 The intent of this memorandum is to: 1) create a platform for the creative process of re-envisioning apiculture as a global movement; 2) define broad parameters for rewilding, including its indigenous nest; 3) and explore the alchemical relationship among Humans, Apis Mellifera, and Terra (Earth).
 We hope to contribute towards an innovative thinking beyond inherited rigid categories and capacities.
 If you are interested in networking and collaborating or would like more information, you can email us at email@example.com

 The Anthropocene is a wake-up call for fundamental change and innovative initiatives in a time of crisis.
-It is an opportunity for the creation of ‘symbiotic narratives’ that not only places the very basic needs of honeybees at the center of our concern, but also bring to light the bio-dynamic plasticity and adaptability of honeybees as a keystone species and cultural innovator.
+It is an opportunity for the creation of ‘symbiotic narratives’ that not only place the very basic needs of honeybees at the center of our concern, but also bring to light the bio-dynamic plasticity and adaptability of honeybees as a keystone species and cultural innovator.
 In this context, the vision of rewilding of honeybees not only leads to the rehabilitation of natural and complex biotic systems but also re-calibrates our capacities of perception and cultural identity as humans.

 The term “rewilding” pertaining to honeybees encompasses the big ideas and grand visions of the natural apicultural community while catalyzing actions for a fundamental revisioning of apiculture.
 It promotes the restoration of the physiological and morphological apian dynamics and integrates current entomological research on wild Apis Mellifera.
-Holistically, rewilding is an understanding of the biotic dynamics and interconnection of all life forms and adapts the notion of holobionts (assemblages of different species that form ecological units) as an innovative framework used in life sciences.
+Rewilding is an understanding of the biotic dynamics and interconnection of all life forms and adapts the notion of holobionts (assemblages of different species that form ecological units) as an innovative framework used in life sciences.
 Considering Apis Mellifera in this way is a phase shift towards an understanding of sympoietic systems, which are characterized as homeorhetic, evolutionary, distributively controlled yet unpredictable and adaptive.

 Indigenous Apian Nest